 In a bill of Australian Department of Finance are offered limits on cash payments, exceeding $10 000.
 Wherein, the limit won`t affect payments in cryptocurrency, as bitcoin doubler 2x has found out.
+Get to know more interesting facts about trusted bitcoin doubler.

 Australian Department of Finance has issued the new set of guidelines, regulating cash payments size.
 The bill offers “the limit in the amount of $10 000 for payments, made or accepted by enterprises for goods or services”.